Senior Project Scientist

 Stephanie’s fascination for the shelled sea creatures took her to Cape Verde in 2011, were she conducted field work for her master thesis dealing with the population structure of the local loggerhead population and its associated parasites.

 Between 2010 and 2017, Stephanie worked at the Zoological Museum Kiel as a collection specialist and PhD student.
-To share her knowledge and passion for any living creature, she taught different zoology classes, engaged in exhibition planning and science communication events.
+To share her knowledge and passion for all living creature, she taught different zoology classes, and engaged in exhibition planning and science communication events.

-After finishing her dissertation in the area of functional morphology in 2017, Stephanie joined the Olive Ridley Project Team as a sea turtle biologist to study the sea turtle population in Lhaviyani Atoll, retrieve ghost gear in the area and engage in education of local communities and tourists alike.
+After finishing her dissertation in the area of functional morphology in 2017, Stephanie joined the Olive Ridley Project Team as a Sea Turtle Biologist in Lhaviyani Atoll, Maldives.